Served: Almost 32 years

 November 1, 1940 to September 13, 1972

-Howard enlisted in the United States Army on March 31, 1941 in the Signal Corps and was trained as a radio operator.
-He was honorably discharged during January 1945, near the end of World War II, as a 2nd Lieutenant, and joined the Army Reserves.
+Howard enlisted in the United States Army on March 31, 1941, was assigned to the Signal Corps and was trained as a radio operator.
+He was honorably discharged during January 1945, near the end of World War II, as a Second Lieutenant, and joined the Army Reserves.

 To combat bank robberies in the early 1970s, the Cincinnati Robbery Squad Commander, Lieutenant James Daley, arranged with the 5th/3rd Bank to have plain-clothed police officers work off duty posing as tellers or bank managers.
 Detective Smith worked many of these details, most of which were at the nine riskiest branches, including the Mohawk Branch at 2026 Central Parkway.

 On December 20, 1971, at 10:08 a.m., Detective Smith was posing as a teller at the Mohawk Branch when two armed men, Raymond Sams (19) and Isaac Beasley (17), walked in wearing masks.
 Sams announced a holdup and then discharged a sawed-off over Detective Smith’s head and into a back wall.
 Detective Smith pulled his .38 Special revolver and returned fire but missed.
 Beasley, who Detective Smith probably had not seen, snuck behind the tellers’ cages and, with a .22 caliber pistol, shot Detective Smith in the back.
 The searing pain caused Detective Smith to collapse to his knees.
 Beasley walked up to him and shot him twice in the head.
 Sams and Beasley then fled the bank without any money.